 This idea was even tested (and confirmed) in space.
 When, during the Apollo 15 moonwalk in 1971, an astronaut dropped a hammer and a feather at the same time they fell at the same rate, despite their different shapes and weights, because there was no air resistance.

-Fast forward to the modern world, and we’re able to test out the theory by re-using old water bottles.
+Fast forward to the modern world and we’re able to test out the theory using water bottles.

 Instructions